HoangPhuong2912/FitMate/README.md

 # FitMate
-Android app support your worrkout
+Android app support your workout

+also a reliable companion on the journey to improve users' health and fitness.